kanikadhiman17/Web-Crawler-and-Search/README.md

 Libraries Used: `Jsoup - 1.11.2` – for web crawling, `Apache Lucene - 7` – for Indexing and Searching, `OpenCSV - 4.4` – for writing the analytics data to CSV.
 The exact versions are included in `pom.xml`.

-Analysers Considered while Indexing:
+Analysers considered while indexing:
 1. Standard Analyser
 2. Stop Analyser
 3. Simple Analyser
 4. Standard Analyser

-Tool for Visualisation: Tableau
+Tool for Visualisation: `Tableau`

 ## Setup: